parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 As per the [**wire protocol specification**](wire_protocol.md), API request headers contain fields for **content type** and **accept type**, which respectively indicate how the request body and response body are encoded.
-Currently, the only supported value for these fields is 1 (`0x01`), meaning that all request and response bodies contain serialized protobuf messages.
+Currently, the only supported value for these fields is one (`0x01`), meaning that all request and response bodies contain serialized protobuf messages.
 All other values are unsupported and will be rejected by the service.